 The Worldview Project is a San Diego based non-profit whose mission is to promote cross-cultural awareness, understanding, and appreciation through web-based resources, programs, publications, social networking and local events.

 The Worldview Project is seeking a highly literate Acquisition Editor Volunteer/Intern who loves to read, write, and conduct research.
 Someone who will be researching new titles (for children and adults) for our online bookstore (www.multiculturalbooks.org) and entering them into our system.
-Finding new syndicated articles for our Cultural Tidings section of the San Diego Participant Observer (www.parobs.org).
+Finding new syndicated articles for our Cultural Tidings section of the San Diego Participant Observer (www.parobs.org) is also a possibility.

-The ideal candidate will be: Cross-culturally aware, have good critical and analytical judgement.
+The ideal candidate will be: Cross-culturally aware, and have good critical and analytical judgment

 Please visit our website at www.thewvp.org and our online magazine at www.parobs.org for more information about our organization and the work we do!

 *** Please do not call or walk-in unannounced at our office to inquire or apply for this opportunity.
 We'd prefer you apply through this listing or email us at: email@example.com ***

 Important: When you write to us, we'd appreciate it if you tell us a little bit about your skills, experiences, interests, and anything else you might want to share, so that we may respond to your application more fully.